nllz/IRTF-HRPC/draft-anonymity.md

   : undetectability of the IOI against all subjects uninvolved in it and : anonymity of the subject(s) involved in the IOI even against the other subject(s) involved in that IOI. {{AnonTerm}}

+It should be noted that the word "anonymity" is both very loaded politically (witness all the headlines about the "darknet") and poorly understood.
+Most texts talking about anonymity actually refer to pseudonymity (for instance, when people say that "Bitcoin is anonymous", while Bitcoin actually relies on linkability).

+Anonymity is strongly linked to unlinkability: if your actions are linkable, it suffices that one of them is tied to your identity, and anonymity is over.

+It should be noted that anonymity is not binary: there have been these recent years a lot of progress of desanonymisation techniques.
+Data is never fully "anonymous", it is only more or less anonymous.
+(See for instance RFC6235.)
+TODO examples of big data desanonymisation.

 Research Questions
 ==================